PicnicSupermarket/error-prone-support/website/README.md

 If you are not familiar with Jekyll, be sure to check out its [documentation][jekyll-docs].
 It is recommended to follow the provided step-by-step tutorial.

+On top of Jekyll, we use the [just-the-docs][just-the-docs] theme, having various configuration options itself.

 ###### Switch Ruby versions